The Joy of Trauma

 Dudu was a comedian and a television personality; he had a weekly popular talent show and during the war he hosted another show for children where he’d talk about the war in a language I could understand.
 Kids called him from all over the country with questions and requests which he responded to with reassuring smile and sincere eyebrows.
 I asked my mum if I could call Dudu.
 She never liked him so she questioned my motivation but eventually agreed, and after what seemed like eternity on hold, I finally got through to Dudu.
 I was slightly nervous as I knew there’s not much time, so I skipped the formalities and asked Dudu if he can ask Sadam not to fire missiles on my birthday.

-My bubble burst when Dudu snaked around the question and finally said that if everyone preys together and asks really hard, maybe, but only maybe, Sadam won’t send missiles on my Birthday.
+My bubble burst when Dudu snaked around the question and finally said that if everyone prays together and asks really hard, maybe, but only maybe, Sadam won’t send missiles on my Birthday.

 I thanked him and hung up.
 My mum was right.
 He was a douche.
 More than two decades later he died in prison after being convicted of threatening and bullying figures in the show business who didn’t want to support his show.